rolling-sagas/rs-doc/guide/subscription/subscription-billing.md

 ### Switch Plans

-You can upgrade your plan at any time.
+You can upgrade your plan at any time by navigating to **Profile > Edit profile > My Plan > Change plan**.
 When upgrading, you can choose whether the upgrade should be effective immediately or at the end of the current billing cycle.
 If you choose to upgrade immediately, you will be offered a prorated price based on the usage of the plan you are upgrading from.
 The next billing date will be based on the expiration date of the new plan.

 Downgrades are always effective at the end of the current billing cycle.